opringle/gluonrank/README.md

 ## ToDo

+- [ ] Get running with multiple categorical features, maintain performance when reducing to a single one
 - [ ] Increase the efficiency of the evaluation function
 - [ ] Gracefully handle missing continuous embedding or categorical variables & user/item biases
 - [ ] Do not require user to index their embedding values for a single matrix